squf/it-tools/intune/onedrive-homefolder/README.md

 # Things to consider

-* You **will need to register an Entra App for this, and generate a secret key -- copy this secret key out to a notepad file somewhere else for future reference -- you can't view the secret key again after you generate it the first time just a disclaimer**
+* You **will need to register an Entra App for this, and generate a secret key -- copy this secret key before leaving the page when you generate it -- you can't view the secret key again after you generate it the first time just a disclaimer**
 * install Marcel's OneDrive module as well: `Install-Module -Name OneDrive`
 * The way this script is supposed to function is that it fetches an access-token via Graph API and stashes it in the `$Auth` variable, so you can use it in other script (which you can check at any time by just typing `$Auth` in shell and seeing if the variable returns anything)